British citizen, francis@flourish.org

 Ran grassroots campaign against the Legislative And Regulatory Reform Bill.
 Turned legal advice into accessible briefings, worked with public relations to increase exposure in newspapers, coordinated thousands of supporters to write to their MPs and Lords.
 Made the Government back down and extensively amend the Bill.

 Public Whip is a popular democracy website which makes it easy to find out how your MP has voted in the UK House of Commons.
 Initiated and led development of the project, developed website code.
-Publicised with charities and the media, acted as contact with parliament staff and MPs.
+Publicised with charities and the media, acted as contact with parliament staff, MPs and Lords.
 Winner in the New Statesman New Media Awards in 2004.

 Co-ordinator, Oxfam Campaigns Group, Cambridge (1997 – 2002)